aniketnegii/DSA-CPP/README.md

 - Create a pull request.

 ### Note
-> "Kindly push the code file only, i.e, the (.cpp) file don't push the .obj or .exe file."
+> "Kindly push the code file only, i.e, the (.cpp) file don't push the .obj or .exe file." <br/>
+> Use camel case notation to name the files.

 <br/>